The Wolf Academy Historic Site

 Today the Society is active in preserving our little piece of the Lehigh Valley's heritage at the "Wolf Academy Historic Site".
 All funds raised by our events and donations go toward the restoration and maintenance of our buildings and site.
 We also provide local schoolchildren with educational programs that teach about life in the Eighteenth and Nineteenth centuries.
 The Wolf Academy, the Richard Nye Memorial Garden, and the Monocacy School may be rented for your special event.

-The Museum is open on the 3rd Saturday of the month from April through November.
+The Museum and all the buildings are open the 3rd Saturday of the month from April through November.
 The hours are from 1 pm to 3 pm.
-The Museum is also open during the GWHS annual events such as the Antiques Show, the Garden Faire and the Christmas House Tour.
+The Museum is also open during GWHS annual events, such as the Antiques Show and Christmas House Tour.
 Arrangements can also be made to tour the buildings and the museum privately.